seancorfield/depstar/README.md

 * `:aot` -- if `true`, perform AOT compilation (like the `-C` / `--compile` option)
 * `:classpath` -- if specified, use this classpath instead of the (current) runtime classpath to build the JAR (like the `-P` / `--classpath` option)
+* `:exclude` -- if specified, should be a vector of strings to use as regex patterns for excluding files from the JAR
 * `:jar` -- the name of the destination JAR file (may need to be a quoted string if the path/name is not valid as a Clojure symbol; also like the `-J` / `--jar` option)
 * `:jar-type` -- can be `:thin` or `:uber` -- defaults to `:thin` for `hf.depstar.jar/run` and to `:uber` for `hf.depstar.uberjar/run` (and can therefore be omitted in most cases)
 * `:main-class` -- the name of the main class for an uberjar (can be specified as a Clojure symbol or a quoted string; like the `-m` / `--main` option; used as the main namespace to compile if `:aot` is `true`)